ColinKennedy/ways/docs/plugin_basics.rst

             hierarchy: something
             data:
                 important_information: here
-            uuid: boo
+            uuid: boo_Did_I_scare_you?

 Clearly there is a big difference between a "Hello World" Plugin Sheet and this one.
-The good news is, everything in the complex sheet is technically optional so feel free to use this page as a reference as you get more familiar with how Ways works.
+The good news is, everything in this example optional and you may not need to ever use it all.

+Feel free to use this page as a reference while writing Plugin Sheets.

 Required Keys
 -------------